Moses-chibuike/Awesome-Books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my coding partners, and also give credit to Cindy Shin, the original author of the design.
+I would like to thank Microverse and my coding partner,

 <p align="right">(<a href="#readme-top">back to top</a>)</p>